ChromeUniverse/Personal-website/src/content/articles/prisma.md

 - **[Prisma Migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate)**: a set of tools for applying database migrations.
 - **[Prisma Studio](https://www.prisma.io/docs/concepts/components/prisma-studio)**: a visual, web-based database browser and editor.

 Well, there's an extra fourth part that's common to all the items above: the [Prisma Schema](https://www.prisma.io/docs/concepts/components/prisma-schema).
-The schema is the single source of truth for your data — it's where you define your DB connection, how the Prisma client library is generated (more on that later) and how you want your data models to look like.
+The schema is the single source of truth for your data — it's where you define your DB connection, how the Prisma client library is generated (more on that later), and how you want to represent your data models.
 It allows you to define a declarative schema for your DB (or even [generate it via introspection](https://www.prisma.io/docs/concepts/components/introspection)!) using the Prisma Schema Language (PSL).

 The Prisma client's type safety is a bit peculiar, as it relies on code generation, just like the client library itself.
-Still, it's is a huge win for server-side TypeScript programs.
+Still, it's a huge win for server-side TypeScript programs.

-The [Prisma docs](https://www.prisma.io/docs) do a much better job than I ever could of explaining these topics so I'll just you to them - these docs are phenomenal and I highly recommend reading through the first few pages before moving on.
+The [Prisma docs](https://www.prisma.io/docs) do a much better job than I ever could of explaining these topics so I'll just you refer to them - these docs are phenomenal and I highly recommend reading through the first few pages before moving on.

 Fireship also made an awesome YouTube video explaining [Prisma in 100 seconds](https://www.youtube.com/watch?v=rLRIB6AF2Dg).